Which city is cheaper, Barcelona or Paris?

 Both Barcelona and Paris during the summer are popular places to visit.
 Many visitors come to Paris in the summer for the city activities, the music scene, and the family-friendly experiences.
 Furthermore, most visitors come to Barcelona for the beaches, the city activities, the music scene, and the family-friendly experiences during these months.

 Paris is cooler than Barcelona in the summer.
-The temperature in Paris is usually 20°C (68°F) in July, and Barcelona stays around 23°C (73°F).
+The daily temperature in Paris averages around 20°C (68°F) in July, and Barcelona fluctuates around 23°C (73°F).

 In Barcelona, it's very sunny this time of the year.
 It's quite sunny in Paris.
 In the summer, Paris often gets less sunshine than Barcelona.
 Paris gets 241 hours of sunny skies this time of year, while Barcelona receives 308 hours of full sun.